 As of August 2017, a parent must have all immunizations completed within the first 5 days of school.

 If the student is in the middle of a series and it is too soon for the next dose, the parents must provide the school nurse with a plan for immunizations (signed by a health care provider) within the first 5 days.
 If the student has incomplete immunizations and no medical plan, the student must be excluded from school.

 Children in ALL GRADES

 - Diphtheria and Tetanus – 4 doses of tetanus, diphtheria, and acellular pertussis (1 dose on or after the 4th birthday)

-Polio – 4 doses of polio (4th dose on or after 4th birthday and at least 6 months after previous dose given), a fourth dose is not necessary if the third dose was administered at age 4 years.
+- Polio – 4 doses of polio (4th dose on or after 4th birthday and at least 6 months after the previous dose given), a fourth dose is not necessary if the third dose was administered at age 4 years.

-Measles, Mumps, Rubella – 2 doses of Measles, 2 doses of Mumps and one dose of Rubella, given on or after the 1st birthday as an MMR.
-The second doses of Measles and Mumps are usually given as an MMR but may be Measles & Mumps only given at least one month after the first dose.
+- Measles, Mumps, Rubella – 2 doses of Measles, 2 doses of Mumps, and one dose of Rubella, given on or after the 1st birthday as an MMR.
+The second dose of Measles and Mumps are usually given as an MMR but may be Measles & Mumps only given at least one month after the first dose.